DDeShon/react-tutorial-02/README.md

 This is a continuation of the React tutorial from Dave Gray on YouTube.
 Dave's channel can be found at https://www.youtube.com/channel/UCY38RvRIxYODO4penyxUwTg.
 This will be an ongoing process as I learn and practice with React.
+This project is nearly complete, pending some additional visual changes.